Wayne Chrebet: After the NFL

-Chrebet now resides in Colts Neck Township, New Jersey.
+In 2007, Chrebet resided in Colts Neck Township, New Jersey.
 Chrebet has operated two restaurants on Long Island near his alma mater, Hofstra University.
 Initially a steakhouse called Chrebet's, it was later closed and reopened as a sports-themed bar/restaurant called "Social Sports Lounge and Kitchen."

 In 2007, Chrebet stated that he still feels post-concussion symptoms as a result of the multiple concussions he suffered while playing in the NFL, including headaches, lethargy, and sensitivity to light and noise.
 Nonetheless, he stated in 2014 that he has no regrets about playing football, saying: "When you sign up, you expose yourself to these things.
 I knew the risks.
 I loved the contact.
 I miss that.
 But I had some high I got over getting a big hit or making a hit if I got somebody or they got me more.
 Would I play any other way than what I'm saying?
 No." Chrebet added that the NFL's newer concussion rules are "good for the game, but I couldn't play that way," and that despite the lasting effects of his playing days, "It was different back then.
 It's fun just how different it was."

 The NFL Network recognized Wayne Chrebet's career in 2009 by including Chrebet in their Top 10 episode "Best Undrafted Players" at the number ten position.

 Chrebet served as the "FCS Championship Game Ambassador" for the 2009 FCS Championship Game between Villanova and Montana.

-On May 28, 2009 Chrebet joined Morgan Stanley as a financial advisor working out of the Red Bank, New Jersey office.
+On May 28, 2009, Chrebet joined Morgan Stanley as a financial advisor working out of the Red Bank, New Jersey office.
 In Fall 2012, Chrebet joined Barclays Capital as a financial advisor and Assistant Vice President working out of the Park Ave, New York City office.

-On April 26, 2013 Chrebet was at Radio City Music Hall and formally announced the New York Jets 2nd round draft selection of quarterback Geno Smith during the 2013 NFL Draft.
+On April 26, 2013, Chrebet was at Radio City Music Hall and formally announced the New York Jets 2nd round draft selection of quarterback Geno Smith during the 2013 NFL Draft.

 Chrebet is routinely invited to attend Jets games as a guest of honor by owner Woody Johnson and also routinely serves as an ambassador on behalf of the New York Jets and National Football League via community service and public relations events.
 Chrebet was formally inducted into the New York Jets Ring of Honor December 1, 2014.

 Chrebet is represented by R. Totka of Athlete Promotions.

-Chrebet is now involved in owning standardbred (harness) racehorses; a passion he's been involved in since 2003.
+Chrebet has owned standardbred (harness) racehorses since 2003.

-On July 1, 2015 Chrebet qualified for daily fantasy sports provider FanDuel's World Fantasy Baseball Championship hosted by Bo Jackson, which took place on August 22, 2015.
+On July 1, 2015, Chrebet qualified for daily fantasy sports provider FanDuel's World Fantasy Baseball Championship hosted by Bo Jackson, which took place on August 22, 2015.